CDP-C™ Online – Full PfCO Course

-Featuring online GoToTraining™ classes and our remotely invigilated theory exam
+Featuring online instructor-led live classes and a remotely invigilated theory exam

 You can choose to enrol for the full CDP-C™ Online course or start with Stage 1 – Theory and then enrol for Stage 2 – Practical when you are ready.

 - Online Learning with quizzes

 - Creation of your Operations Manual based on our Standard

 - Our review, feedback and approval of your Ops Manual

 - Flight Operations Assessment (half a day at one of our assessment locations)

 - A final check of all documentation required for PfCO application